-It is often necessary for the petitioner to send the courts the original or a certified copy of their marriage certificate to begin the divorce process.
+It is often necessary for the applicant to send the courts the original or a certified copy of their marriage certificate to begin the divorce process.
 This leads many clients to ask if they will get their marriage certificate back after their divorce is complete.

 If you want a copy of your marriage certificate for any reason, you can contact the relevant register office.
 They will send you a certified copy of the certificate for a small fee.
 Alternatively, and perhaps easier is to get a replacement from the General Register Office (GRO).
 A Certified Copy Marriage Certificate costs £14, and there is the next day option for £35.